-- 9.1 Council will provide the following facilities to councillors to assist them to effectively discharge their civic duties: - a councillor meeting room appropriately furnished to include telephone, computer terminal and pigeon holes and appropriate refreshments - access to shared car parking spaces while attending council offices on official business - personal protective equipment for use during site visits - a name badge which may be worn at official functions, indicating that the wearer holds the office of a councillor and/or mayor or deputy mayor - a council blazer
+- 9.1 Council will provide the following facilities to councillors to assist them to effectively discharge their civic duties: - a councillor meeting room appropriately furnished to include telephone, computer terminal and pigeon holes and appropriate refreshments - access to shared car parking spaces while attending council offices on official business - personal protective equipment for use during site visits - a name badge which may be worn at official functions, indicating that the wearer holds the office of a councillor and/or mayor or deputy mayor - a council blazer - On-line subscription to the Daily Telegraph which includes local Northern Star news

-- Northern Star newspaper delivered to their home each day or made available at a mutually convenient point should a home delivery service not be available, or an on-line subscription to the Northern Star, whichever method is chosen. - On-line subscription to the Daily Telegraph which includes local Northern Starnews - Information technology equipment detailed in Appendix IV Information Technology Facilities for Councillors - 9.2 Councillors may book meeting rooms for official business in a specified council building at no cost.
+- Information technology equipment detailed in Appendix IV Information Technology Facilities for Councillors - 9.2 Councillors may book meeting rooms for official business in a specified council building at no cost.
 Rooms may be booked through a specified officer in the mayor's office or other specified staff member. - 9.3 The provision of facilities will be of a standard deemed by the general manager as appropriate for the purpose.